Essential information for drivers replacing their exhaust pipe

 More often than not, it’s pretty easy to tell if it’s time for a replacement exhaust system or any of its associated components.
 Your car will be making much more noise than normal—and often, embarrassingly so.

 But what does this mean for drivers?
 There are a range of questions you might be asking yourself; how will it affect your car and its performance?
 What does an exhaust repair cost?
+Which exhaust centre should you choose?
+Who are the best exhaust fitters?
 And which of the many replacement exhaust parts will you need?